Creamen/git-sensible/README.md

 ### Keep branches up to date

 Realistically, there will likely be ongoing features and a release at work for any repository.
-Here is a snip of a **gitflow** branch tree.
+Here is a snip of a **gitflow** tree.

 ```
 Release                        ----